watatomo/wttm_qtbot/README.md

 This bot is basically a fork of [QuoteableSatoshi](https://github.com/dergigi/QuotableSatoshi).

 Translations are mainly from the [Ensemble Stars Wiki](https://ensemble-stars.fandom.com), but not all.
 Some lines are also translated by myself.
 A list of stories (and their sources) that are included in the bot can be found [here](https://watatomo.github.io/wttm_qtbot/#/stories).
+A complete list of translators can be found [here](https://watatomo.github.io/wttm_qtbot/#/translators).

 ---